jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 Jamulus clients need [JACK](https://jackaudio.org/){: target="_blank" rel="noopener noreferrer"} to run, but you need to configure that first.
 The recommended method is to use `QjackCtl`.
 1. Open the command shell e.g. with Ctrl-Alt-T and
 1. Execute the command `qjackctl` you will see the **Jack Audio Connection Kit**
-2. Configure your audio interface as follows (the exact settings for Jack will depend on what your audio interface/sound card is capable of):
+2. Configure your audio interface as follows (the exact settings for JACK will depend on what your audio interface/sound card is capable of):

 - Set the audio **Interface** to the one you want (there may be several in the list)
 - Set the **Sample Rate to 48000**
 - Set the **Frames/Period to 128** and Periods/Buffer at 2 at first

-Restart Jack to take any new settings
+Restart JACK to take any new settings

 ### Start Jamulus